 Lack of opportunity – when there’s no chance of moving up the ladder, many millennials start looking around.
 They may also look if the available opportunities don’t fit with what they want from their jobs.
 Many millennials want to grow with the organization, not do the same job for years.

 Money – money is always an issue.
 For the millennial struggling to pay for school or have kids, money can become even more significant.
 Sometimes it’s easier to negotiate a pay raise in a new job than in the one you already have.

 When Millennials Stay

-Sometimes millennials stay in a job because it's a good match and meets their needs.
-In tough economic times, however, millennials may be staying because they don’t feel they have other options.
+Sometimes millennials stay in a job because it’s a good match and meets their needs.
+In tough economic times, however, millennials may stay because they don’t feel they have other options.
 That can be one of the top causes of stress in the workplace.
 Work related-stress has become an issue for millennials for other reasons.

 Stay or Go?

 If you’re an employer looking to hang on to your millennials, take a good hard look at the list above.
 Although millennials are the most likely to job-hop, they will be more likely to stay if you give them most of what they’re looking for.
 The Deloitte survey also found much-wanted leadership training.

 If you’re a millennial, it’s probably worth thinking hard before leaping.
 When things get shaky economically, it’s usually “last hired, first fired.”
 Job-hopping increases the risk of being on the bottom of the totem pole.
 For another, there’s something to be said for making lemonade out of lemons.
 You may learn a lot by sticking it out for a few years.